Furikuda/bork/docs/internals/frontends.rst

 JSON should only contain valid unicode text without any surrogate escapes, so we can't just directly have a surrogate-escaped path in JSON ("path" is only one example, this also affects other text-like content).

-Borg deals with this situation like this (since borg 2.0):
+Bork deals with this situation like this (since bork 2.0):

 For a valid unicode path (no surrogate escapes), the JSON will only have "path": path.